-There are numerous bureaux de change in London – often located inside banks, travel agents or Post Offices, as well as at London's airports and major train stations.
-It's worth shopping around to get the best deal – compare the exchange rates on offer and don't forget to ask about commission.
+When exchanging money, it's worth shopping around to get the best deal.
+Compare the exchange rates on offer and ask about commission.
 A good tip is to ask how many pounds you will receive in total after all charges have been deducted.

 Money talks: speak like a Londoner